Kolyma Highway is the infamous Road of the Bones

 Why is it called the Road of Bones?

 The road is commonly known as the Road of Bones.
 The nickname speaks to its tragic history.
 It was built by the hundreds of thousands of political prisoners who were exiled to the region’s gulags under the Stalin regime from the 1930s to the 1950s, under Dalstroy construction directorate.
 The first stretch was built by the inmates of the Sevvostlag labor camp in 1932.
 The work was done with very rudimentary methods, such as shovels and wheelbarrows.
 The construction continued (by inmates of gulag camps) until 1953.
 Thousands were shot for not working hard enough, while others died from the gulags’ brutal conditions.
 The cold was another killer: with temperatures recorded as low as some -70C, the Kolyma is located in the world’s coldest inhabited area.
-Many of the dead simply were buried beneath the road’s foundations.
+Many of the dead were simply buried beneath the road’s foundations.
 It is said that the Kolyma Highway cost one death for every meter of road built.
 In fact, to circulate on it involves traveling over a colossal mass grave that houses many thousands of corpses.
 The road is treated as a memorial, as the bones of the estimated 250,000–1,000,000 people who died while constructing it were laid beneath or around the road.
 The ruins of that cruel era are still visible today.

 Pic: http://img1.baikalnatu.re/thumbnails/images/90/7f/8c419888cd5c4e4feb00d6627b4f.jpg